WOLF retro DESIGN REVIEW. 6th January 2019

 Like the DX7 MKII, the SY77 retained similar bumper protection moldings at the rear of the end panels.

 The disk drive located on the front is more practical than its predecessor and even allows you to store a few disks in front of it.
-It’s a clever detail even though it breaks up the cleanliness of the front layout.
-A third control wheel was introduced and each wheel is now wider which we feel is an improvement.
-The design itself is was first seen in the YS-100 & YS-200 in 1988.
+It’s a clever detail even though it breaks up the cleanliness of the front panels layout.
+A third control wheel was introduced and each wheel is now wider which we feel was a significant improvement.
+These new wheel designs first seen in the YS-100 & YS-200 in 1988.

 The best view of this machine is from the front because the whole face is on a slope which is makes it feel slender and is also practical for screen visibility.